jzhoubu/HLP/README.md

 2. Please change the `HLP_HOME` variable in `biencoder_train_cfg.yaml`, `gen_embs.yaml` and `dense_retriever.yaml`.
 The `HLP_HOME` is the path to the HLP directory you download.

-3. You may also need to build `apex`.
-For more information, please refer to the official [apex](https://github.com/NVIDIA/apex) repository.
+3. You may also need to build [apex](https://github.com/NVIDIA/apex).
 ```bash
 git clone https://github.com/NVIDIA/apex
 cd apex